 The majestic gateway to Sicily A renowned cultural and commercial centre, Messina is the gateway for travellers to Sicily.
 We recommend visiting the Norman Cathedral, which houses Italy’s second largest organ and the world’s largest, most complex mechanical astronomical clock.
 Also worth exploring is the seat of the university, founded in 1548 by St Ignatius of Loyola.
 The province is home to the beautiful Taormina, famous for its picturesque pedestrian streets, archaeological sites and breath-taking views.
 The natural terrace on Monte Tauro, 206 metres above sea level, offers unique views of the Mediterranean.
 The village is home to the Greek Theatre, the region’s second largest theatre.
 Be sure to treat yourself to a few hours relaxing on the beach overlooking Isola Bella, a stunning islet that has become the symbol of Taormina.
 While in the area, don’t miss a visit to the villages of Novara di Sicilia, Tindari and Milazzo.
 The latter is famous for the Pool of Venus, a paradise for anyone who loves snorkelling, from which you can also reach Lipari, Vulcano or Stromboli.
 You can discover the charm and power of nature by plunging into the icy waters of the Alcantara Gorges.
 You can walk among the lava walls, and go rafting, climbing and trekking in the geological park surrounding the gorges.Discover

-The essence of Sicily, among the sea, castles and traces of a rich history Caltanissetta and its province are a fantastic destination to explore all year round, thanks to its mild climate even during the winter months.
-You can explore the beautiful beaches of the Gela coastline and the green hills of the hinterland, with their archaeological remains that bear witness to centuries of history.
-The entire area is dotted with small villages that you can discover at your leisure, including Borgo Santa Rita and Delia, perfect for a campervan holiday or road trip.
-Caltanissetta itself has plenty to offer its visitors, from the mighty Baroque cathedral of Santa Maria la Nova to the colourful Church of Sant’Agata overlooking the grand Corso Umberto I. Dominating the city are the ruins of Pietrarossa Castle, which was destroyed in the earthquake that struck in 1567.
-Be sure to visit the Archaeological Museum to dive into this area’s rich history.
-Overlooking the sea, the city of Gela is renowned for its hugely significant archaeological sites, starting with the Timoleontee Walls, for the over-300-hectare Biviere di Gela Nature Reserve and for its historic centre full of Art Nouveau-style buildings.Discover
+The essence of Sicily among the sea, castles and traces of a rich history Caltanissetta and its province are a destination to be discovered all year round, thanks to a pleasant climate even in the winter months.
+Discover the welcoming beaches of the Gela coastline and the green hills of the surrounding hinterland, with their archaeological remains from centuries of history.
+The entire area is dotted with small villages to be discovered at leisure, such as Borgo Santa Rita and Delia, during a camper van or car holiday.
+Caltanissetta itself has a lot to offer its visitors, from the imposing Baroque cathedral of Santa Maria la Nova to the colourful Church of Sant'Agata overlooking the large Corso Umberto I. Towering over the city are the ruins of Pietrarossa Castle, destroyed in the earthquake that struck the city in 1567.
+Be sure not to visit the Archaeological Museum to dive into this land's past.
+Overlooking the sea, the city of Gela is noted for its archaeological sites of great importance, starting with the Mura Timoleontee, for the Biviere Nature Reserve covering more than 300 hectares and for its historic centre full of Liberty-style buildings.Discover

 With its breathtaking sea and unparalleled artistic heritage, Catania is fascinating and captivating.
 Indulge in the magnetic energy of a city with a long and colourful history, be swept away by its vitality and captivated by its art, architecture, food and wine.
 A visit to Catania is certain to be an unforgettable experience.Discover